isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/fetchoptions-property-rds.md

 > [!NOTE]
-> Jede mithilfe der clientseitigen ausführbare Datei, die die folgenden Konstanten verwendet, muss Deklarationen bereitstellen.
-Sie können Ausschneiden und Einfügen aus der Datei Datei Adcvbs.inc, befindet sich im Ordner C:\Program Files\Common Dateien\System\MSADC gewünschten Konstantendeklarationen.
+> Each client-side executable file that uses these constants must provide declarations for them.
+You can cut and paste the constant declarations you want from the file Adcvbs.inc, located in the C:\Program Files\Common Files\System\MSADC folder.

-## <a name="remarks"></a>Hinweise
+## <a name="remarks"></a>Bemerkungen

-In einer Webanwendung werden Sie in der Regel **AdcFetchAsync** (Standardwert) verwenden möchten, da es sich um eine bessere Leistung bietet.
+In einer Webanwendung möchten Sie normalerweise **adcFetchAsync** (den Standardwert) verwenden, da dadurch eine bessere Leistung erzielt wird.
 In einer kompilierten Clientanwendung wird meist **adcFetchBackground** verwendet.